Best YouTube TV VPN 2026: how to change YouTube TV location

 Now, choose a VPN server located in the US.
 This will make YouTube TV think you’re still in the United States, allowing you to bypass location restrictions.
 For best speeds, pick a server near a major US city.

-For maximum success in changing your virtual location and tricking YouTube TV, you will need to change your home area.
+For maximum success in changing your virtual location to watch YouTube TV, you will need to change your home area.
 Go to YouTube TV Settings, then choose Area and click Update home area.
 Choose the same location as the VPN server you are connecting to.
 Keep in mind that you can only change your home area twice per year.

-Once connected to a US server, visit the YouTube TV website or open the app.
-Create an account if you don’t already have one, and you’ll be able to stream all your favorite shows and channels from anywhere in the world.
+Once connected to a US server, visit the YouTube TV website or open the app and sign in to your account.

 Can I use a free VPN for YouTube TV?